 Tom’s Palette launches two savoury ice cream flavours: White Chocolate Nori and Parmesan Cheese & Cream Crackers.

 The team launches its Chee Cheong Fan ice cream in collaboration with Kwong Woh Hing Sauce Factory.
 The creation goes viral on social media, garnering a reach of over 200,000 views on Facebook alone.

-Shaw Tower was demolishing in July 2020, and the gelateria moved to a nearby address: 51 Middle Road!
+Shaw Tower closed on 1 July 2020, and the gelateria moved to its new address: 51 Middle Road!

 Tom’s Palette was founded in 2005 by husband and wife team Chronos and Eunice as an avenue to express their love for food and creativity.
 The original concept for Tom’s Palette is quite unlike what it is today, and it was first conceptualised as a cold plate ice cream parlour.
 Here is our story.

-While pursuing his degree in Mechanical Engineering at The University of Queensland, Chronos begins toying with the idea of starting a shop.
+While pursuing his degree in Mechanical Engineering at The University of Queensland in Australia, Chronos begins toying with the idea of starting a shop.
 He returns to Singapore the same year and pursues a full-time job creating compressors.
 On his days off, he works on designing a cold plate machine from scratch.